 - Sore throat

-- Diarrhea or vomiting
+- Nausea or vomiting

-- Face Covering Accommodation Request Form for Students
+- Mask Accommodation Request Form for Students

 - Requisito de protector facial contra el COVID-19 Formulario de solicitud de adaptaciones para los estudiantes